 Discover the treasures of Russia on one of the best river ships sailing there: Viking Rurik.
 Fully refurbished in 2012, the ship carries up to 196 guests in its spacious 98 staterooms (32 Deluxe, 2 Junior Suites, 4 Suites, 60 Veranda), as those on the middle and upper decks feature private verandas.

+Viking Rurik has a total of 98 cabins (of which 6 Suite, 60 Balcony, 32 with a non-opening window) in 6 cabins.
 All accommodations meet the European standards of elegance and comfort, with amenities like in-room refrigerators, hotel-style beds and 26-inch flat TVs.
 An expanded restaurant and beautiful public areas are a plus to the pleasure of sailing on Viking Rurik.
-Benefit from the observation lounge, two bars with panoramic views, library and onboard boutique.
-There is free internet in every stateroom.
-Even a doctor is available on board!

 Viking Rurik river cruise prices are per person and based on double occupancy.
 These are only indicative Viking cruise rates.
 They might be different when you book your Viking River Cruises Russia cruisetour deals, influenced by travel agency promotions, special offers and discounts, group travel booking or last-minute deals rates.
 On some Viking Rurik's Volga cruise tours, the line offers round-trip USA airfare discount deals (on select cabins or itineraries/dates).

 Follows the list of Viking Rurik river cruise itineraries as themes, officially announced by the Viking Cruises line: